RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 #### Conclusions from below plots
 It appears that when sample size is 2, predictive ability swings around wildly with lots of false negatives and positives.
 This is expected.
 I wonder if we should drop the sample size of 2 in the simulations?

+#### KEL note: I agree that we should drop sample size = 2.
+However, I think there is a problem with the rate calculations here.
+There are different ways to do it, but if the question is _what are the error rates for this design?_ then the 4 rates in the same cell position should add up to 100%.
+What are these percentages based on?

 #### Raw data - Full Reciprocal Transplant
 | --- | Covariance | GxE |
 |---|---|---|